wso2-attic/kubernetes-artifacts/wso2am/docker/README.md

     - Download the necessary product packs and copy them to `<PUPPET_HOME>/modules/<MODULE>/files`.
 For example, for WSO2 API Manager 1.9.1 download the [product pack](http://wso2.com/products/api-manager/) and copy the zip file to `<PUPPET_HOME>/modules/wso2am/files`.

 * Advanced configuration
+    - Copy any deployable artifacts to the wso2am module's `files` folder.
+For example, for WSO2 Api Manager 1.9.1, copy any deployable applications to `<PUPPET_HOME>/modules/wso2am/files/configs/repository/deployment/server`.
+    - Copy any patches to the wso2am module's `files` folder.
+For example, for WSO2 Api Manager 1.9.1, copy any patches to `<PUPPET_HOME>/modules/wso2am/files/patches/repository/components/patches`.
     - For clustering scenario in Kubernetes.
 Build the [Carbon Kubernetes Membership Scheme](#carbon-kubernetes-membership-scheme) and copy the following jar to `<PUPPET_HOME>/modules/wso2am/files/configs/repository/components/lib` folder.
 Furthermore, copy the dependencies for the Carbon Kubernetes Membership Scheme to the same place.
         + jackson-annotations-2.5.4.jar
         + jackson-core-2.5.4.jar